 One option is to apply for a domestic UK adoption order.
 This is legally possible if you have a domicile in England and Wales (for example if you are British and living overseas on a temporary work placement or a military posting).
 Domicile is an often misunderstood UK legal concept.
 It relates, not to where you are living or your citizenship status, but to a much wider assessment of where your permanent home is.
 There is no simple checklist for confirming domicile; the court looks at all the facts and takes into account anything that it considers relevant.

-The challenge with applying for UK adoption whilst based abroad is in the practical side of being assessed, and finding an adoption agency in the UK which is prepared to support you even though you are not living in the UK.
-Adoptions of this kind are rare, but there have been previous successful cases.
+The challenge with applying for UK adoption whilst based abroad is in the practical side of being assessed, and finding a match.
+You will need to have a home in the UK of some kind during the assessment process, and to be available in the UK to be assessed.
 Find out more about the process of applying for UK adoption.

 Hague Convention adoptions

-If you have adopted a child in another country, your adoption order might be automatically recognised in the UK, for example if you have applied for step-parent adoption or adopted an unrelated child while living overseas, and are now moving to the UK as a family.
+If you have adopted a child in another country, your overseas adoption order will be automatically recognised in the UK if:

-If the country is not part of the Hague Convention or named on the Designated List you will need to separately apply in the UK to have your adoption order recognised here or apply for an independent UK adoption order in respect of your child.
+If the country is not part of the Hague Convention or on the Designated List you will need to separately apply in the UK to have your adoption order recognised here.